hhellwig/my-startup/README.md

 - You cannot use the secure log in from VS Live, so use the debugger instead by pressing F5
 - Don't forget to download the node packages you need before running!
 - Keep it simple, complicating databases and service will only confuse you and your users
+- Note: think about getting rid of the "Are you sure" message...not sure if it really contributes to the interface